Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Methods

 \subsection{Data augmentation for desired driving behaviours}

 Improving the performance of IL models for AVs is difficult, as adding more training data does not guarantee better performance.
-To address this problem, here we propose to augment the expert demonstrations by using DRF to control the ego vehicle's velocity profiles along their original trajectories.
+To address this problem, here we propose to augment the expert demonstrations by using DRF to control the ego vehicle's velocity profiles along their original trajectories, with different desired driving behaviours encoded in different DRF parameters.
 This method offers great flexibility to encode desired driving behaviours we wish the IL model to learn.
-The DRF model ensures the new learnt policy is still applicable to the previous dataset because the DRF-augmented data distribution is similar to human demonstrations.
+The DRF ensures the new learnt policy is still applicable to the previous dataset because the DRF-augmented data distribution is similar to human demonstrations.

-Other data augmentation methods for IL planning models, such as perturbing the original trajectory with noise \cite{Waymo2019}, or requiring an expert policy during training \cite{spl2020}, although they can significantly improve IL performance, they do not guarantee further improvement by retraining with more data.
+Other data augmentation methods for IL planning models, such as perturbing the original trajectory with noise \citep{Waymo2019}, or requiring an expert policy during training \citep{spl2020}, although they can significantly improve IL performance, they do not guarantee further improvement by retraining with more data.
 Furthermore, since they cannot be used to learn desired driving behaviours that purposely improve previous weak IL policies, performance usually worsens in critical scenarios where other agents act adversarially.
 By comparison, our data augmentation method encoding desired driving behaviours can be used to continuously improve poorly trained policies exposed in critical scenarios by learning from DRF-augmented demonstrations.
-Please refer to Appendix. \ref{example use DA} for an example use of our proposed data augmentation method that mitigates passive driving.